 Cavallari: My day-to-day beauty routine has always been no-fuss.
 I'm not a big makeup girl during the day.
 But with kids, I usually have about two minutes to get ready in the morning since they're opening every drawer and going through every product in my bathroom!
 Luckily, most mornings I only need two minutes to wash my face, apply mascara, and fill in my brows.
 I use Klorane Dry Shampoo ($20) in between washes to freshen up my hair and make waves and volume last for a couple days.
 I usually wash my hair every three days, so the kids don't actually hinder my daily routine at all.

-A fun question for you—have you ever shared any beauty tips with your husband, Chicago Bears quarterback Jay Cutler?
+A fun question for you—have you ever shared any beauty tips with your husband, former Chicago Bears quarterback Jay Cutler?

 Cavallari: Jay is about as manly as they come; he takes two seconds to get ready and isn't too hung up on his looks.
 With that being said, the only thing I've ever shared, or that he's ever been receptive of, is when I gave him an eye cream by RéVive.
 That's about all he does.
 He doesn't even have to wash his face that often, which makes me incredibly envious because I would have acne if I didn't wash my face!